AI-Fundamentals/DiffPrivNPUserModeling/README.md

 2. Run training script.
 Load training data from data folder.
 Save model weights and metadata parameters in models folder.
 Save training metrics plot to figures folder.
 3. Run evaluation script(s).
 Load test data from model folder.
 Load models weights from model folder and save test performance data to model folder.
 4. Load test performance data and plot.
 Save to figures folder.

+For a detailed description of the workflow, see the [jobscripts folder](/jobscripts/README.md).